 In 1985, Friends University began offering a new degree completion program for adults wishing to complete their bachelor’s degree while maintaining their busy lives.
 In 1986, the University received approval to offer two new master’s programs.
 Two years after degree completion programs began, the University began offering these programs in other locations across Kansas, including Hutchinson, Dodge City and Iola.

 In 1989, Friends University opened its first Kansas City site.
 After 15 years at several different locations (including a secondary site in Independence, Missouri, from 1995 to 2005), the University moved to a new location in Lenexa in 2004.
 The new location provided additional space and enhanced visibility in the Kansas City area along I-35.

 The first Topeka site opened in 1993.
 The University solidified its commitment to Topeka in 1996 by building a permanent facility in the Mission Woods area.

 Throughout its history, Friends University has remained committed to its central core: the arts and sciences.
 A broad-based education – one that truly expands the horizons and frees the mind – is our purpose for every student.
 This is also expressed in our commitment to teaching and to the personal growth of every Friends University student.

 Friends University has continued to grow and develop over the years.
-From 52 students in 1898 to approximately 2,800 students today, Friends University is a strong, vital, independent university for Wichita and throughout Kansas.
+From 52 students in 1898 to approximately 2,800 students today, Friends University is a strong, vital, independent university for Wichita, Kansas, and the region.

 "I chose Friends because it is a smaller university, and many of the members in my family have attended the University.
 Almost every family member has attended Friends: grandparents, parents, aunts, uncles, cousins and a sibling.
 Since it is a smaller university, it is easy to get involved, make friends and experience college at its fullest."